tupleapp/pair-programming-guide/_pages/the-case-for-pair-programming.md

 layout: default
 title: The Case for Pair Programming
 permalink: /the-case-for-pair-programming
-meta: An attempt to argue for the benefits of pair programming based on extensive experience.
+meta: An attempt to argue for the benefits of pair programming based on personal experience.
 ---

 # The Case For Pair Programming